H3llKa1ser/Homelabbing-Recipes/Cyber Range Homelab/Security/Wazuh.md

     https://<WAZUH_DASHBOARD_IP_ADDRESS>

-and insert the credentials printed from the installer (DO NOT FORGET TO COPY-PASTE!
+and insert the credentials printed from the installer (DO NOT FORGET TO COPY-PASTE!)

+Disable Wazuh repository to prevent further updates that may break our environment

+    sudo sed -i "s/^deb /#deb /" /etc/apt/sources.list.d/wazuh.list
+    sudo apt update